Tech

 Technological advancements have improved the efficiency and effectiveness of steel recycling processes.
 New sorting technologies, such as magnetic separation and advanced spectroscopy, have made it easier and cheaper to separate and recycle high-quality steel.
 These innovations not only reduce processing costs but also enhance the quality of the recycled steel, making it competitive with virgin materials.

-See also How to build a personal Chatbot with Google Bard
+See also How to use Google Bard to write a business plan

 In the case of aluminum, recent developments in thermal and mechanical recycling processes have allowed for the recovery of aluminum from more complex waste streams, such as laminated packaging and mixed materials.
 These technologies help in maintaining the purity and properties of recycled aluminum, which is crucial for its reuse in sensitive applications like food packaging and aerospace.